zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Work with Letty on a new presentation with a high definition 3D model

+- Work with Bijan on a new presentation with a caravanserail map

-- In contact with Knowledge Integration to draw a Sys Admin profile for the Jordan instance of EAMENA (Jordan Masdar)
+- In contact with Knowledge Integration (Neil Smith) to draw a Sys Admin profile for the Jordan instance of EAMENA (Jordan Masdar)

 - With the help of Ash, solved a glitch identified by Michael

-- Developping on the trinaing database:
+- Developping on the training database:
     - Add scale bar
     - Add pop-up windows with the coordinates of the current location

+- Attended the useR training "Docker for R Users" (3-hours)

+- Overviewing the french MOOC comments

+#### Week 10

+- A bulk for Mohamed

+- Work on current practices with EAMENA
+    - Interview with Bijan about a data entry -> data analysis workflow including: POLYGONS and LINES geometries, related ressources, R and Python back-end for HPs, BCs

+- Work with Letty on a new presentation with a high definition 3D model

+- Solving an issue for the session S07 of the CAA22

+- Overviewing the french MOOC comments

+### ManCom Monthly report
+>25th May 22 - 07th July 22

+- Database Development
+    - Internationalisation
+    - Ring-fencing
+    - IT Tools
+    - Status of other developments